BCP

 Campuses should create an environment that protects sexual assault survivors while holding perpetrators accountable to the fullest degree possible.
 When an educational institution fails to protect victims of sexual assault, a civil lawsuit can be filed against the institution for their negligence and for further enabling abusive activity.

-You have rights and the trustworthy sexual assault attorneys at Hach & Rose, LLP know exactly how to hold institutions responsible.
+You have rights and the trustworthy sexual assault attorneys at Hach Rose Schirripa & Cheverie LLP know exactly how to hold institutions responsible.
 Do not hesitate to contact our experienced attorneys at 646-632-2017 for more information on how we can help you.

 Sexual assault regards any sexual physical act against a person’s will or if it occurs when the victim is not capable of providing consent.
 As per The Rape, Abuse & Incest National Network (RAINN), some forms of sexual assault include: